What “All of Us” Accomplished in 2011

 - Kulanu founder Jack Zeller and Lemba coordinator Sandy Leeder journeyed to Zimbabwe to visit the Lemba community.
-They contributed funds for construction of the Great Zimbabwe Synagogue in Mapakomhere, the first synagogue in many generations.
+They contributed funds for the construction of the Great Zimbabwe Synagogue in Mapakomhere, the first synagogue in many generations.

 - Jack Zeller initiated distance-learning classes in Harare and Mazvingo, organized an on-site class taught by Dr. Rabson Wuriga in Mapakomhere, and provided a laptop computer to support his teaching.

-- Carolivia Herron, author of Always an Olivia, is working with Kulanu to publish an e-book by Rabson Wuriga about the history of the Lemba people.
+- Carolivia Herron, the author of Always an Olivia, is working with Kulanu to publish an e-book by Rabson Wuriga about the history of the Lemba people.

-- Kulanu paid for restoration of a Torah that will be given to the Lemba community when the synagogue is ready.
+- Kulanu paid for the restoration of a Torah that will be given to the Lemba community when the synagogue is ready.

 In El Salvador (Armenia)…

-- Kulanu funded two trips to Armenia by Rabbi Aaron Rehberg of Israel, who founded a Sunday school for children, taught adult classes that increased adult Hebrew literacy by over 500%, and initiated an on-line learning program.
-Rabbi Rehberg brought a donated Sefer Torah, and delivered over 100 books, mezzuzot, and tefillin that he had collected.
+- Kulanu funded two trips to Armenia by Rabbi Aaron Rehberg of Israel, who founded a Sunday school for children, taught adult classes that increased adult Hebrew literacy by over 500%, and initiated an online learning program.
+Rabbi Rehberg brought a donated Sefer Torah and delivered over 100 books, mezzuzot, and tefillin that he had collected.